Eralde/rci-tools/examples/simple-browser-demo/README.md

     pnpm install
     ```

-3.  **Configure environment variables:**
+3.  **(optional) Configure default PROXY_ADDR value:**
-    Copy the `.env.template` file to `.env` and update the `PROXY_ADDR` variable with the URL of your RCI device.
+    Copy the `.env.template` file to `.env` and update the `PROXY_ADDR` variable with the IP address of the device
+    you want to proxy requests to.

     ```bash
     cp .env.template .env
-    # Open .env and set PROXY_ADDR, e.g., PROXY_ADDR=http://192.168.1.1
+    # Open .env and set PROXY_ADDR, e.g., PROXY_ADDR=192.168.1.1
+    # This value will be used if no --proxy-addr argument is provided to the 'dev' script.
     ```
-    This `PROXY_ADDR` will be used by Vite's development server to proxy RCI requests to your device.

 ## Running the Application